slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Thinking about it makes it worse.
 Writing about it makes it better.
 -->

-> *'If you are depressed you are living in the past.
+> *"If you are depressed you are living in the past.
 If you are anxious you are living in the future.
-If you are at peace you are living in the present.' -- Lao Tzu*
+If you are at peace you are living in the present."
+-- Lao Tzu*

 Depression and anxiety are symptoms of under-stimulation and over-stimulation, not diseases: